kanidm/kanidm/kanidm_book/src/sync/concepts.md

 If the sync tool fails, you can investigate details in the Kanidmd server output.

-The sync tool can run "indefinetly" if you wish for Kanidm to always import data from the external source.
+The sync tool can run "indefinitely" if you wish for Kanidm to always import data from the external source.

 ## Finalisting the Sync Account